cityofasheville/bedrock2/README.md

     bedrock blueprint  create-blueprint -c mdastore1 -t internal2.pr_employee_info -b testblueprint

 ### Bedrock AWS ETL Infrastructure

-AWS infrastructure for Bedrock is defined in the [aws](./bedrock/aws) directory.
+The AWS portion of Bedrock consists of the ```process_etl_run_group``` step function that runs a all the ETL jobs in a specified run-group in an order that accounts for dependencies between different datasets.
+The code for this step function and the associated set of lambdas is located in the [./bedrock/aws](./bedrock/aws) directory.

+The lambdas are a mix of Python and Node.
+Within a Lambda directory

 ### OTHER STUFF